 - Registration and certification

 - EDGE Expert training

 What levels of certification are available under EDGE?

-There are two tiers or levels of initial certification.
-Projects meeting the EDGE Standard (at least 20% predicted savings in energy use, water use, and embodied energy in materials) are recognized as EDGE certified.
-Projects that are EDGE certified with 40% or more predicted on-site energy savings are automatically recognized as EDGE Advanced.
+Projects meeting the EDGE Standard with at least 20% predicted savings in energy use, water use, and embodied energy in materials as benchmarked against a standard local building are recognized as EDGE Certified.
+Projects that are certified with 40% or more predicted on-site energy savings, in addition to at least 20% predicted savings in water use and embodied energy in materials, are automatically recognized as EDGE Advanced.

-The percent savings are reflected on the certificates.
-The EDGE certification process includes a Preliminary Certificate which is issued at the Design Phase and a Final EDGE Certificate which is issued at the end of the Post-Construction Phase.
+The predicted percent savings are reflected on the certificates.
+The EDGE certification process includes a Preliminary Certificate which is issued at the Design Phase following a Design Audit and a Final EDGE Certificate which is issued at the end of the Post-Construction Phase following a Site Audit.

 What is EDGE Advanced certification?

-Projects that are EDGE certified with 40% or more predicted on-site energy savings are automatically recognized as EDGE Advanced.
+Projects that are certified with 40% or more predicted on-site energy savings, in addition to at least 20% predicted savings in water use and embodied energy in materials as benchmarked against a standard local building, are automatically recognized as EDGE Advanced.
 EDGE Advanced recognition is reflected on project studies, certificates, award submissions, and more.
 There is no extra cost for a project to be recognized as EDGE Advanced.